Commuting elements, simplicial spaces, and filtrations of classifying spaces: Homotopy Properties of for a Finite Group

-Colimits are not easy to handle; it is preferable to deal with a \textsl{homotopy colimit} whenever possible (see \cite{WZZ}).
+Note that the classifying space functor does not in general commute with colimits.
+In any case, since colimits are sometimes delicate to handle, it is preferable to work with a \textsl{homotopy colimit} whenever possible (see \cite{WZZ}).
 Under favorable circumstances they are weakly homotopy equivalent.
 This will occur if the diagram of spaces is a \textsl{free diagram} (see \cite{DF}); for a union this will hold if all the intersections of spaces in the diagram are used in the construction.
 This is automatically verified for the diagrams under consideration here, because of the nice properties of the functor $A\mapsto BA$ which have been outlined above.
-Thus there is a weak equivalence $B(q,G) \simeq \underset{A\in\mathcal{N}_q(G)}\hocolim~BA$.
-Now the identity element in $G$ makes all of the spaces in these diagrams \textsl{pointed spaces} (i.e. the classifying space $B\{1\}$ is the natural basepoint $*$).
-From this it follows that the fundamental group of $B(q,G)$ can be computed as a colimit: